TypeStrong/ts-loader/README.md

 Use webpack like normal, including `webpack --watch` and `webpack-dev-server`, or through another build system using the [Node.js API](http://webpack.github.io/docs/node.js-api.html).

+### Compatibility

+The current version is compatible with TypeScript 1.5 and with the nightly build using [ntypescript](https://github.com/basarat/ntypescript) (use the `compiler` option, see below).
+You may experience issues using the nightly build due to its nature.
+Please feel free to report any such issues so that they can be fixed promptly.

 ### Configuration

 1. Add `.ts` as a resolvable extension.